 Besides coral bleaching caused by BP-3 and BP-2, other common ingredients in this product type can also affect marine wildlife.
 Other research projects have identified the following effects.

 Methyl benzylidene camphor, also known as enzacamene, is toxic to certain types of mussels and sea urchins.
 A study also shows damage to zebrafish and certain species of plankton.

 Other fish species are also affected.
 It decreases the fertility of female fish which can have long term effects on world fish populations which in turn can also negatively impact the fishing industry.

 Chemicals are not the only ocean pollutant.
 Physical sunscreens that use titanium or zinc nanoparticles are also harmful; they affect plankton which leads to traces of toxins further in the food chain.

-These nanoparticles are also ingested by coral which are a major food source in the aquatic ecosystem.
-The size of these particles are the main concern so it is possible to use these natural UV-filters in a more environmentally friendly manner.
+These nanoparticles are also ingested by coral which is a major food source in the aquatic ecosystem.
+The size of these particles is the main concern so it is possible to use these natural UV-filters in a more environmentally friendly manner.